Plant Biogeochemistry

 Jennifer Horstmann (intern)

-Alexandra Glöckle (MS)
+Alexandra Glöckle (intern)

 If you are interested in working in our team in form of a thesis or an internship, but are not interested in the following topics, please contact us.
 We have a lot of other ideas and are very open to yours!

-Wheat and barley are one of the most important crops for global food security and a significant economic sector for the world's leading wheat producers, such as the European Union.
+Wheat, barley and spinach are one of the most important crops for global food security and a significant economic sector for the world's leading wheat producers, such as the European Union.
 Some of the biggest threats to crop production in the future will be a changing climate and increasing levels of contaminants, such as heavy metals, in agricultural soils.
 While there are reports on the individual effects of these two factors on the quantity and quality of crop yields, it is still largely unknown if and how their combination will affect production in the future.
 The main research objective of this project is to determine threats to crop production from climate change and metal pollution, and investigate which agricultural practices are most beneficial to minimize potential losses.
 For this purpose, we make use of UFZ’s own long-term experiments (Global Change Experimental Facility and Static Fertilization Experiment) at Bad Lauchstädt Research Station at which crops are cultivated under various climatic conditions, soil contamination regimes and farming practices and compare crop yield quantity and quality with regard to metal and nutrient accumulation.
 To reveal the processes responsible for final crop yield, we collect rhizosphere samples during growth and analyzed geochemically (soil properties, metal bioavailability, metal binding sites in soil) and microbiologically (abundance, diversity, taxonomy, functionality) to indicate the processes which drive metal distribution from soil to crop.

 People involved: